 — Donald J. Trump (@realDonaldTrump) February 19, 2019

 Liberals can cry foul and blame the president all they want, but the facts are clear as day.
 The project is taking much longer than expected and is grossly over budget.
 The consideration of reclaiming the grant funds started last year, before Trump’s national emergency and before Newsom and other states joined in a lawsuit against the declaration, so saying it was in retaliation is a bit far-fetched.
-In reality, Newsom and his Democratic pals just needed some excuse to latch on to for their rebuttal – and the national emergency was conveniently at hand.We value your comments!
-Please weigh in on our comment section below.
+In reality, Newsom and his Democratic pals just needed some excuse to latch on to for their rebuttal – and the national emergency was conveniently at hand.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com